huggingface/blog/docmatix.md

 </p>

 To evaluate Docmatix's performance, we conducted ablation studies using the Florence-2 model.
 We trained two versions of the model for comparison.
 The first version was trained over several epochs on the DocVQA dataset.
 The second version was trained for one epoch on Docmatix (20% of the images and 4% of the Q/A pairs), followed by one epoch on DocVQA to ensure the model produced the correct format for DocVQA evaluation.
-The results were notable: training on this small portion of Docmatix yielded a relative improvement of almost 20%.
-Additionally, the 0.7B Florence-2 model performed only 5% worse than the 8B Idefics2 model trained on a mixture of datasets.
+The results are significant: training on this small portion of Docmatix yielded a relative improvement of almost 20%.
+Additionally, the 0.7B Florence-2 model performed only 5% worse than the 8B Idefics2 model trained on a mixture of datasets and is significantly larger.